Modernisation of Swedish payments

 What’s changing?

-Between 14 April and 25 June 2026 it will be mandatory that all salary payments include a beneficiary name, whether they are paid via files or manually entered in District.
-You will be notified in District when they are available.
+Between 14 April and 25 August 2026, it will be mandatory for all salary payments to include a beneficiary name, whether they are paid via files or entered manually in District.
+You will be notified in District when the updated salary payment options are available.

 What does this mean for your business?

-This change offers enriched payment data including beneficiary name and the opportunity to include up to 140 characters of unstructured information in the reference for file-based payments.
-Another benefit of this change is the later cut-off time, which gives you more flexibility to accommodate the salary payment process to your ways of working.
+Including the beneficiary name and the opportunity to include up to 140 characters of unstructured information in the reference for file-based payments offers enriched payment information.
+Another benefit of this change is a later cut-off time, which gives you more flexibility to align the salary payment process with your ways of working.

 What to do to prepare: